 Further examples of this include the Belly River being a Group consisting of the Oldman, Foremost and Basal Belly River formations; the Edmonton Group typically consists of the Scollard and Horseshoe Canyon formations; and the Mannville Group includes the Colony, Sparky, Rex, Glauconite, Ellerslie, Dina and several other formations.

-For any questions regarding the Lease Continuation Application please email: LandComplianceInquiries@prairiesky.com.
+For any questions regarding the Lease Continuation Application or to submit a completed Lease Countinuation Application, please email: LandComplianceInquiries@prairiesky.com.

 When a potential offset well obligation is identified by PrairieSky on its lands, the following process will apply: